stefunk/isomorphic-blog-example/README.md

 # Isomorphic blog example

-This is an example to understand how to setup a simple isomorphic javascript application.
+This is an example of simple isomorphic javascript application.
+The app is a blog who serves markdown articles.
 ### Techs

 + [Browserify](http://browserify.org/)